codetombomb/big_o_and_algos/dataStructures/SinglyLinkedList/Intro.md

 #Big O of SLL

 Singly Linked List excel at Insertion and Deletion compared to arrays.
-So use a SLL if you do not need random access and you just need to have some data represented in the list in an
+So use a SLL if you do not need to do something like 'arr[i]' and you just need to have some data represented in the list in an order, a SLL might be the way to go.

 - <b>Insertion</b> - O(1) constant time
 - <b>Removal</b> - It depends...